Skip to Content

 Serverless Expansion

-Stripe plans to extend its usage of AWS Lambda which will push its serverless platform to new levels.
-Such stripe payment cost will reduce operating costs and improve performance via automated resource scaling.
+Stripe plans to extend its usage of AWS Lambda, which will push its serverless platform to new levels.
+Such a stripe payment cost will reduce operating costs and improve performance via automated resource scaling.

 Edge Computing for Faster Transactions